|

 with the clearly marked class differences and luxurious touches

 lacking in missing from modern trains.
-Of special interest are

 the royal trains, including Queen Victoria's own private